Skip to main content

 • Sing your best piece first.
 If you feel your selections do not demonstrate the limits of your range, you may choose to add vocalizes at the end of your audition.

-• Evaluation of your video audition is typically sufficient for the determination of scholarship awards, and helps prevent incurring potentially significant travel expense.
-But, if you would prefer to schedule a live audition (in additional to the video audition), please contact the vocal area coordinator, Dr. David Olsen, to arrange a date and time.
+• Evaluation of your video audition is typically sufficient for the determination of scholarship awards and helps prevent incurring potentially significant travel expenses.
+But, if you would prefer to schedule a live audition (in addition to the video audition), please contact the vocal area coordinator, Dr. David Olsen, to arrange a date and time.
 A recorded audition receives equal consideration with a live audition.

 • In the event you are not awarded a vocal scholarship, you will still likely qualify for admittance into the major and Music 155 (see above).
 Earlier submissions are given priority consideration for both scholarships and admittance.